AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

   </tr>
   <tr>
    <td>Auto-register Users</td>
    <td>If enabled, newly imported Users are auto-registered.
-By default, users must be registered manually before they can start using Captivate Prime.</td>
+By default, users must be registered manually before they can start using Learning Manager.</td>
   </tr>
   <tr>
    <td><a id="autodelete"></a>Auto-delete Internal Users</td>